 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 1.3.B.)
+2, R. 1.3.A and B.)

-3.3 For the entire facility, the permittee shall not cause, permit, or allow the emission of particulate matter in total quantities in any one hour from any manufacturing process, which includes any associated stacks, vents, outlets, or combination thereof, to exceed the amount determined by the relationship where "E" is the emission rate in pounds per hour and "p" is the process weight input rate in tons per hour.
+3.2 For the entire facility, no person shall cause, permit, or allow the emission of particulate matter in total quantities in any one hour from any manufacturing process, which includes any associated stacks, vents, outlets, or combination thereof, to exceed the amount determined by the relationship where E is the emission rate in pounds per hour and p is the process weight input rate in tons per hour.

-$E = 4.1 \times p^{0.67}$,
+$$E = 4.1 p^{0.67}$$

-(Ref.: 11 Miss.
+(Ref.: Ref.: 11 Miss.
 Admin.
 Code Pt.
 2, R. 1.3.F(1).)

-3.4 For the entire facility, the permittee shall limit Volatile Organic Compound (VOC) emissions to no more than 99.0 tons/year as determined for each consecutive 12-month period on a rolling basis.

-3.5 For the entire facility, the permittee shall limit Individual Hazardous Air Pollutant (HAP) emissions to no more than 9.0 tons/year as determined for each consecutive 12-month period on a rolling basis.
+3.3 For the entire facility, the permittee shall limit Volatile Organic Compound (VOC) emissions to no more than 99.0 tpy, individual Hazardous Air Pollutant (HAP) emissions to no more than 9.0 tpy, and total HAP emissions to no more than 24.0 tpy.
+The permittee shall determine VOC, individual HAP, and total HAP emissions on a monthly basis for each consecutive 12-month period on a rolling basis.